-The purpose of space planning/audits is to determine how the current space is being used, establish were there are problems with over capacity or shortages of space and to develop managed solutions.
+The purpose of space planning/audits is to determine how the current space is being used, establish where there are problems with over capacity or shortages of space and to develop managed solutions.

 Undertaking this process will allow decisions to be made in respect to the following:

-The review process typically takes the form as indicated below:
+The review process can typically take the following form: